About Me

 From all accounts that I have gleaned (my mother’s family knew my father’s family well), this single event devastated my grandparents and their children.
 My father was in elementary school, and even to this day cannot recall the events of that period without significant emotion.
 My grandparents were changed irrevocably, and thus, in spite of their best efforts, they simply could not be the parents to my father and his younger brothers as they had been to my uncle.
 My grandmother died in the late 1950′s hoping still that my Uncle Raymond might show up at the door one day.
 I never heard my grandfather speak of his eldest son up to the time of his death at age 91.
 The death of my uncle, or better, its meaning, infiltrated my generation as well, and to this day a part of me still understands, at a level that I can’t fully fathom, what it means to lose one’s beloved child to a violence that is bigger than all of us, a violence that at one level, sadly, makes sense, a violence that on another level, sadly, is forever senseless.

-My immediate family moved to Indianapolis from Des Moines when I was a teenager, and I grew up here, received my BA in psychology from Purdue University and my MD from Indiana University.
+My immediate family moved to Indianapolis from Des Moines when I was a teenager, and I grew up there, received my BA in psychology from Purdue University and my MD from Indiana University.
 I then went to Duke University for my adult psychiatric training, followed by a stint in child and adolescent psychiatry training at the Children’s Hospital of Boston, at the Harvard Medical School.
-At that point, being young, in no debt, and far too ambitious for my own good, I entered the Harvard Law School, from which I graduated magna cum laude in 1990 (a year ahead of President Obama, my one claim to fame).
+At that point, being young, in no debt, and far too ambitious for my own good, I entered the Harvard Law School, from which I graduated magna cum laude in 1990 (a year ahead of both former President Obama and current United States Supreme Court Justice Neil Gorsuch, my one claim to fame).
 My wife and I returned to Indianapolis soon afterwards, and for five years I worked in the public mental health sector in central Indiana, at which point I began my private practice.
-I am Associate Professor of Clinical Psychiatry at the Indiana University School of Medicine, where I supervise psychiatry residents in both psychotherapy and addiction psychiatry, as well as give professional and lay presentations on veterans who suffer from post traumatic stress disorder (PTSD) and substance use disorders (SUD).

-My wife and I have been married for over twenty years, and we are the proud parents of a college sophomore and of a high school senior and freshman.
-I’m a complete geek when it comes to fun: I read, help my kids with their homework, and sleep.
-And write.
-It was at the Law School that I learned the power of words–and their wonder.
-If my words can therefore help you in some way to make life better or to make the life of some struggling veteran better, then I will have done what I want to do.
+It was at the Law School that I learned the power of words—and their wonder.
+If the words of this blog can therefore help you in some way to make life better or to make the life of some struggling veteran better, then I will have done what I wanted to do.

 1. Rod, thanks for putting into words what so many of us wish we could.
 I appreciate reading your blog.
 I appreciate the work you do with our veterans.
 I love these jobs, you and I have.
 The men and women we serve are some of the most incredible people I have ever met.